-About the All Faiths Initiative for Peace, Freedom and Justice
+About this Initiative to build a Coalition for Universal for Peace, Freedom and Justice

-The first proposed name was The Coalition of Jews, Christians and Muslims for Peace.
-Then it became the The All Faiths Coalition for Peace, Freedom and Justice were added.
-Then All Faiths and Humanitarian were added, naturally, because it all fits.
+It was first called The Coalition of Jews, Christians and Muslims for Peace.
+Then it became the The All Faiths Coalition for Peace, Freedom and Justice, naturally, because it all fits.
 We are One Family of religions, races and nations called Humanity, and we should treat each other as such.

 Members of this Coalition will consider all human beings who want peace, freedom and justice as members, regardless of race, creed, religion, or nationality.
 For all of us are created equal and we should celebrate our diversity rather than let it divide us.

 The Coalition has no visible leader or organization, so it is unknown at this point whether its membership is only a few people, or millions.
 But during the last 12 years many tens of thousands of people all over the world have become aware of the message it promotes.

 Its members, whoever and wherever they are, are completely independent.
 They do not serve the interests of or promote any particular group, whether political or religious, but instead promote a message calling for reform of government and religion to remove outmoded, divisive, inequitable and counterproductive elements in order to fulfill the greater ideal of mutual respect, peace, freedom, equality, and justice for all.

 As Thomas Jefferson wrote: